Deploy to the Decentralized Web with IPFS

 00:32:44 - Anthony Campolo

-You can just create an index HTML file and then put your standard HTML boilerplate and you can say whatever you want in there.
-Say hello, put some links or anything like that.
+You can just create an index.html file and put your standard HTML boilerplate in there, and you can say whatever you want.
+Say hello, put some links, anything like that.

 00:32:57 - Ben Myers